 Before joining the Mach 1 Group, Love served as Director Public Affairs for the Chairman of the Texas Railroad Commission (RRC), where she was nominated for Outstanding Women in Texas Government.

-Love’s experience and savvy has earned her an award from the Austin Alliance for Women in Media for Agency Planner of the Year (’23) and a nomination for Austin Business Journal’s Women in Business (’22), which celebrates Central Texas women at the top of their industry.
+Love’s experience and savvy has received attention locally and nationally – receiving a Bronze Stevie award for Female Executive of the Year (’23), Agency Planner of the Year (’23) from Austin Alliance for Women in Media and a nomination for Austin Business Journal’s Women in Business (’22), which celebrates Central Texas women at the top of their industry.

 Love earned both her Bachelor and Master of Fine Arts degree from Texas State University.
 In her spare time, she enjoys traveling the world with her husband Jarod.